 The username.
-It is encoded in [UTF-8].
 It is optional in this packet, depending upon the class of authentication.

 port

 The US-ASCII name of the client port on which the authentication is taking place.
 The value of this field is client specific. example, Cisco uses "tty10" to denote the tenth tty line and "Async10" to denote the tenth async interface).